chord-ts/rpc/README.md

 </div>

+## 🥏 Why?

+Because client-server communication becomes complex with the growth of project.
+Hundreds of __REST API__ endpoints destroy [Developer Experience](https://github.blog/2023-06-08-developer-experience-what-is-it-and-why-should-you-care/).
+On the other hand [GraphQL](https://graphql.org/) seems like a cumbersome and suboptimal solution, and [gRPC](https://grpc.io/) works only for server-to-server

+That's where __Chord__ comes to solve accumulated problems of modern software development

+## ✨ Features

+* Protocol agnostic
+* Framework agnostic
+* Type safe exchange
+* Accelerated development
+* IDE hinting out-of-box
+* Client size ~1.5kb

 ## ⚙️ Installation

-**Chord** is framework agnostic and can be used with any backend library.
-Install it freely from [npm](https://www.npmjs.com/package/chord-rpc) via your favorite package manager.
+**Chord** can be used with any backend library.
+Install it freely from [npm](https://www.npmjs.com/package/chord-rpc) via your favorite package manager

 ```bash
 npm install chord-rpc